tapyu/to-rm-courses/pattern-recognition/README.md

 - This homework is essentially basic concept of pattern recognition and machine learning, which include:
     - Covariance and correlation matrix estimation
     - MAP classifier
-    - Gaussian Naive Bayes (the so-called Classificadores Bayesianos Gaussianos) [1]
+    - Gaussian Naive Bayes (the so-called Classificadores Bayesianos Gaussianos ?)
+[1]
     - Ordinary Least Square (OLS) classifier [2,4]
     - Principal Component Analysis [3]
     - Clustering methods -> K-means [5], nearest centroid classifier [6]
+    - Data transformation
+        - Z-score [7] and Box-cox
 - The compressed `.zip` file contains the code from colleges for the same course.
 - The slides can be found in the Google drive in the path `Signal Processing and Machine Learning/Machine Learning/Guilerme's slides/Pattern recognition`